xandervdm/SandTable/docs/ui-dev-kickoff-prompt.md

 - Keep the UI honest to backend state.
 Do not reconstruct rules from raw database tables.
 - If the first UI exposes awkward backend response shapes, make the smallest backend read-model addition needed, but preserve the Dapper/database-first architecture.

+Future runtime portability:

+- A future SandTable version may ship as a stand-alone non-browser game, for example through Steam, using `SandTable.Engine` as a WASM assembly.
+- Treat the ASP.NET API as the current browser development adapter, not as the only long-term game runtime.
+- Keep the React UI focused on game actions and view models, not raw endpoint paths or database-shaped data.
+- Keep API response normalization in the runtime/client layer so a future WASM-backed runtime can return the same frontend-facing shapes from local Engine calls.
+- Keep content loading outside `SandTable.Engine`: the browser adapter can load content through the API, while a future stand-alone adapter can load bundled theatre JSON and pass it into the Engine.
+- Do not bake implicit development users, PostgreSQL snapshots, OpenIddict ownership, or server-only concerns into reusable UI components.
+- OpenAPI/client generation may help the HTTP adapter later, but it should not become the only abstraction the UI can use.

 Visual target:

 - The UI should intentionally follow the mockup at Specification\SandTable-Mockup.png.